ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-wiring-and-quick-start.rst

 .. warning::

-   Do not connect any servos to the direct PWM outputs of your receiver.
-The RCIN port on the Pixhawk is designed for low power devices only, and a servo may draw a lot of current when moving rapidly.
+   Do not connect any servos or other devices to the PWM outputs of your receiver.
+The RCIN port on the Pixhawk is designed for low power devices only, and a servo or relay may draw a lot of current from the receiver.
 If you connect a servo directly onto your receiver while the receiver is powered from the RCIN port of your Pixhawk you may damage your Pixhawk.